-E1 elimination is the type of 𝜷-elimination reaction.
-In these reactions, two groups are removed from the adjacent atoms.
-It results in the formation of the double bond.
-E1 elimination is two steps reaction.
-The first step is the slow step also known as the rate determining step whereas, the second step is the fast step.
-E1 elimination is also called a unimolecular elimination reaction.
+E1 elimination reaction is the type of β-elimination reaction.
+In these reactions, two groups are removed from the adjacent carbon atoms one by one.
+It results in the formation of a double bond.
+E1 elimination reaction is also called a unimolecular elimination reaction.

-The IUPAC designation of E1 reaction is DN+DE.
-E stands for elimination whereas 1 stands for the unimolecular.
-E1 reactions are analogous to the SN1 reactions.
-They also compete with SN1.
+Further, E1 reactions are analogous to the SN1 reaction that why compete with nucleophilic substitution (SN1) reactions.
 Tertiary alkyl halides give E1 elimination reactions.
-E1 is the regioselective reaction and favors the formation of more substituted alkenes.
-(Zaitsev Product)
+Additionally, the E1 reaction is the regioselective reaction and favors the formation of more substituted alkenes (Zaitsev Product).

-E1 reaction proceeds in the presence of a weak base.
-This is two step reaction.
+Moreover, E1 elimination reaction proceeds through a carbonation intermediate in the presence of a weak base.
 The first step of the reaction ionization of the substrate.
 This led to the formation of a carbocation.
 This step is similar to the SN1 reaction.
-There is no role of the base in the first step whereas, In the second step base removes 𝜷 hydrogens and produces the corresponding alkene.
+There is no role of the base in the first step whereas, In the second step base removes β- hydrogen and produces the corresponding alkene.

-These reactions are also known as dehydrohalogenation reactions.
+Furthermore, This reaction is also known as the dehydrohalogenation reaction.
 Because in this reaction hydrogen and halogen atom are removed from adjacent carbons.
-In these reactions, the leaving group is at 𝛂 carbon whereas hydrogen is removed from 𝜷 carbon atoms.
-In the 𝜷-elimination reaction leaving group leave with electrons while 𝜷 hydrogen leaves without electrons.
+For instance, the leaving group is at α carbon whereas hydrogen is removed from β-carbon atoms.
+In the β-elimination reaction leaving group leaves with electrons while β-hydrogen leaves without electrons.

 Elimination reactions can take place by several mechanisms.
-Here we are discussing the mechanism following solvolysis.
+Here we are discussing the mechanism following the solvolysis.

-In the second step of the E1 reaction base attack the 𝜷 hydrogen.
-It removes one of the 𝜷 hydrogens as a proton.
+In the second step of the E1 reaction base attack the substrate to abstract a proton.
 This led to the formation of the double bond.
-E1 reactions usually favor the more substituted products.
-(Zaitsev Product)

 Rate ∝ [ substrate concentration]